Mental Health Facilities Litchfield County, CT

 Sharon Hospital

-Sharon Hospital is a mental health treatment clinic in Litchfield County, Connecticut, located at 50 Hospital Hill Road, 6069 zip code.
-Sharon Hospital provides hospital inpatient treatment.
-Sharon Hospital provides psychotropic medication, group therapy and individual psychotherapy to adults and seniors 65 or older.
-Sharon Hospital also supports people with trauma, people with serious mental illness and veterans.
-Additional services provided by Sharon Hospital consist of diet and exercise counseling, family psychoeducation and suicide prevention services.
+Sharon Hospital is a mental health clinic in Litchfield County, Connecticut, located at 50 Hospital Hill Road, 6069 zip code.
+Sharon Hospital offers hospital inpatient treatment.
+Sharon Hospital provides activity therapy, psychotropic medication and individual psychotherapy to adults and seniors 65 or older.
+Sharon Hospital also supports seniors or older adults, LGBT and people with Alzheimer's or dementia.
+Some other services provided by Sharon Hospital include suicide prevention services, diet and exercise counseling and family psychoeducation.

 Learn More